Bee on blue flower close up and group of people in the background

 Since then they’ve held gardening sessions about every 2 weeks.
 A wildflower meadow was sown in autumn 2014 and again in spring 2015 - by summer there was a sea of poppies, borage, cornflower, yarrow and a host of other species all native and perfect for pollinators.
 It was literally buzzing with activity.

 We’ve had bulbs donated by the Metropolitan Parks and Gardens Association, a Fatsia that had outgrown someone’s front garden.
-We added lavender, sarcococca, geraniums.
+We added lavender, Sarcococca, geraniums.
 People stop and chat, and drop by with something from their garden.

 Wayne Trevor, West Norwood Bzz Garage